lsst-sqre/gafaelfawr/docs/dev/development.rst

 Gafaelfawr uses scriv_ to maintain its change log.

-When preparing a pull request, run :command:`scriv create`.
+When preparing a pull request, run :command:`uv run scriv create`.
 This will create a change log fragment in :file:`changelog.d`.
 Edit that fragment, removing the sections that do not apply and adding entries fo this pull request.
-You can pass the ``--edit`` flag to :command:`scriv create` to open the created fragment automatically in an editor.
+You can pass the ``--edit`` flag to :command:`uv run scriv create` to open the created fragment automatically in an editor.

 Change log entries use the following sections: